 What Are Drusen?

 Drusen are yellow deposits under the retina.
-Drusen are made up of lipids, a fatty protein.
+Drusen are made up of lipids and proteins.
 Drusen likely do not cause age-related macular degeneration (AMD).
 But having drusen increases a person’s risk of developing AMD.

 There are different kinds of drusen.
-“Hard” drusen are small, distinct and far away from one another.
-This type of drusen may not cause vision problems for a long time, if at all.
+Small drusen may not cause vision problems for a long time, if at all.